 - Bar CRU – Open daily with a set themed every night of the week from kinky fetish to naked and underwear parties.
 Small, but this helps the action get started either in the backroom or occasionally right at the bar.
 A fun mixture of most young or middle age guys with beautiful bodies from Europe, USA or Brazil.
 They also run a popular online gay men’s sex store with pick-up at over the counter at Bar Cru.

 - Drako Club – A large private fetish and cruise lounge with multiple zones including open showers, BDSM play area, sling, drag rooms, XXX movies …all run by sexy, naked staff.
 They take their themes seriously, most of which involve being naked, but if you were a prude, you wouldn’t be here.
 The most popular cruising in Lisbon and always busy.
 Prices are low, but it’s BYO lube unless you want to pay the entrance price again for their smallest bottle.

-- Woof X – A small but fun bar for all bears, otters, leather daddies, fetish men and their admirers.
-The least ‘extreme’ of the Lisbon gay sex clubs, Woof X, is open daily and has a fun dark room out the back.
-Honestly, this is also just a sound bar to hang out in either way and to meet other people in the Lisbon gay community – but it’s nice to know the darkroom is there if needed!
+- Woof X – A small but fun bar for all bears, otters, leather daddies, fetish men, and their admirers.
+The least ‘extreme’ of the Lisbon gay sex clubs, Woof X, is open daily and has an enjoyable darkroom out the back.
+Honestly, this is also just a fun bar to hang out in either way and to meet other people in the Lisbon gay community – but it’s nice to know the darkroom is there if needed!

 Gay Lisbon Map